-In commercial real estate the listing broker represents the interests of the building owner or landlord through the leasing process.
-That includes the marketing of the landlord’s properties and finding suitable tenants for those properties.
-Here we take a look at the differences between a listing agent, and tenant broker and their roles in the commercial leasing process.
+In commercial real estate, it is the listing broker who represents the interests of the building owner or landlord through the leasing process.
+That includes marketing the landlord’s properties and finding suitable tenants for those properties.
+Meanwhile, a tenant broker can also be brought on to represent the business looking to lease a property for their new office home.
+Here we examine the differences between a listing agent and a tenant broker and their roles in the commercial leasing process.

 Listing agent vs. listing broker